 About Lung Cancer

 Lung cancer is a form of cancer that originates in the lungs—the organs responsible for the inhalation of oxygen and exhalation of carbon dioxide.
-During its development, abnormal cancer cells grow within the lungs, causing so much damage that they eventually invade nearby lung tissue, the lymph nodes, or organs.
+During its development, abnormal cells grow within the lungs, causing so much damage that they eventually invade nearby lung tissue, the lymph nodes, or organs.
 Medical treatments vary and can include both natural cancer treatment options or conventional therapies like surgery or chemotherapy.

 There are two major types of lung cancer: